 - Now that you have determined the root zone and the amount of 10-10-10 fertilizer that you need to apply around your tree, it’s time to apply it!
 Measure out the amount of fertilizer you need.
 Mark the outside boundary of the root zone with a garden hose or a circle of flour or lime.
 Also mark a circle 3 to 4 feet from the trunk.
 Evenly spread the fertilizer between the two circles, avoiding application close to the trunk.
 If the tree is in a lawn, apply when the grass is dry.
 Water to moisten the soil and distribute the fertilizer to a 12- to 18-inch depth.
 Apply in early spring or autumn when roots are actively growing.

-It is easy to over-use 10-10-10 fertilizer in your garden, but this can cause damage to your plants as well as the environment.
-If you over fertilize your garden, you will start to see plants wilting, burned areas on leaves and lawns, and a white, salt-like crust on your soil.
+Take care not to over-use 10-10-10 fertilizer in your garden, if used according to the instructions you won't should not have any issues.
+More is not better when working with nitrogen's of any kind.
+If you over fertilize your garden, you will start to see plants wilting, burned areas on leaves and lawns.
 Phosphorus and nitrogen can harm plants when used in excess.
 You should use caution when planning to apply a 10-10-10 NPK fertilizer to most flowering plants.
 Use only when a balance is required and dilute as necessary to avoid harming the plant.

 10-10-10 fertilizer is a great option for your garden, whether you’re looking to improve the quality of the soil or just give your plants a boost.
 It’s easy to use and can be applied in several different ways, so it’s perfect for any gardener.
 Just be sure to read up on the specific instructions for your chosen application method, and enjoy watching your garden thrive!
 Have you tried using 10-10-10 fertilizer in your garden or on your lawn?
 What were your results?
 Let us know!